organix/crlf/actor.md

 ### Become

-The _become_ primitive specified a replacement behavior for handling subsequent messages to the current actor.
+The _become_ primitive specifies a replacement _behavior_ for handling subsequent messages to the current actor.

 ```javascript
 {